 Waitomo Caves (1 day)

 We joined the Legendary Black Water Company’s tubing tour of the Waitomo Caves which was awesome and very very cold.
 They outfitted us in wetsuits and we tubed and crawled down the underwater river past thousands of glow maggots.
-There is a series of underwater waterfalls that they teach you how to jump off backwards in your tube so you get a fair dose of adrenaline during the trip.
+There is a series of underwater waterfalls that they teach you how to jump off backward in your tube so you get a fair dose of adrenaline during the trip.

 Napier (1 day)